Ingmar Bergman: Marriages and children

 The first four marriages ended in divorce, while the last ended when his wife Ingrid died of stomach cancer in 1995, aged 65.
 Aside from his marriages, Bergman had romantic relationships with actresses Harriet Andersson (1952–1955), Bibi Andersson (1955–1959), and Liv Ullmann (1965–1970).
 He was the father of writer Linn Ullmann with Ullmann.
 In all, Bergman had nine children, one of whom predeceased him.
 Bergman eventually married all the mothers of his children, with the exception of Liv Ullmann.
 His daughter with his last wife, Ingrid von Rosen, was born twelve years before their marriage.
 He had dozens of mistresses throughout his life and would justify the affairs to his various wives by telling them: "I have so many lives."

-Although Bergman once described himself as one who had lost his faith in an afterlife, in 2000 Bergman stated that a conversation he had had with Erland Josephson helped him to believe that he would see Ingrid again.
+Although Bergman once described himself as one who had lost his faith in an afterlife, in 2000 he stated that a conversation he had with Erland Josephson helped him to believe that he would see Ingrid again.
 He said, "I'm not actually afraid of dying.
 On the contrary, really.
 I think it'll be interesting."
-In 2012, Max von Sydow stated in an interview that he had had many discussions with Bergman about religion which seemed to indicate that Bergman believed in an afterlife.
+In 2012, Max von Sydow stated to Charlie Rose that he had had many discussions with Bergman about religion which seemed to indicate that Bergman believed in an afterlife and von Sydow said that Bergman contacted him after his death to prove there was indeed a life after death, though he did not elaborate further.

+In an early draft of his autobiography, Bergman said he raped his then-girlfriend Karin Lannby.
+The portion was edited out for the final version.

 Health

-Bergman suffered from physical ailments such as insomnia and severe stomach issues dating back to childhood.
+Bergman suffered from insomnia and severe stomach problems dating back to childhood.
 He called his nervous stomach "a calamity as foolish as it is humiliating" and joked that the private lavatories he secured at the theatres in which he worked represented his "most lasting contribution to the history of theatre."

 Awards and nominations

 In 1958, he won the Best Director award for Brink of Life at the Cannes Film Festival, and won the Golden Bear for Wild Strawberries at the Berlin International Film Festival.
-In 1960 Bergman was featured in the cover of TIME, the first foreign-language filmmaker to do so since Leni Riefenstahl in 1936.
+In 1960 Bergman was featured in the cover of Time, the first foreign-language filmmaker to do so since Leni Riefenstahl in 1936.
 In 1971, Bergman received the Irving G. Thalberg Memorial Award at the Academy Awards ceremony.
-Three of his films (Through a Glass Darkly, The Virgin Spring, and Fanny and Alexander) won the Academy Award for Best Foreign Language Film.
+Three of his films (The Virgin Spring, Through a Glass Darkly, and Fanny and Alexander) won the Academy Award for Best Foreign Language Film.
 In 1997, he was awarded the Palme des Palmes (Palm of the Palms) at the 50th anniversary of the Cannes Film Festival.
 He won many other awards and has been nominated for numerous other awards.